 A special Thank you to Daniel Klemme with Goodwill working for the Homeless Veterans program.

 What did you learn?
 Did you win the door prize?
 Did you attend our meeting?
 Are you a member?
 Don’t miss out.
 Become a member, come learn in our meetings, not the courtroom.
-Next meeting February 20, 2019 Landlord Law Class II.
+Next meeting October 16, 2019 (3rd Wednesday) Landlord Dinner Meeting.
 Members only or non-members pay 150.00 per class.
-Come join us for our second meeting of the year (2019).
+Come join us for our Seventh meeting of the year (2019).

 Crime Free Rental Property Program (CFRP) Learn more: Click to learn more: